ElazarK/content-docs/playbooks/Employee_Offboarding_Delegate.md

-This playbook delegates user resources and permissions as part of the IT - Employee Offboarding playbook.
+Delegates user resources and permissions as part of the IT - Employee Offboarding playbook.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.